SES-English-Drama/2022Winter_The-Million-Pound-Note/Playwright/Coordination/[FORMATTED]script-coarse_ver7.md

 <font color=grey>*(All the actors off the stage.)*</font>

 ### Scene 2.
 Portia and her uncle (Duke of Cromarty) sit by a table talking.

-Henry and the Duchess stand on the other side of the stage.
+### Stage Properties: Henry and Duchess standing on one side of the stage, Portia and her uncle sitting around a table on the other side.

-Actors: Henry Adams, Portia, Portia’s uncle, Narrator
+Actors: Henry Adams, Portia, Portia’s uncle (Duke), Duchess, Narrator

-Portia: Uncle?
+P.L.
+Uncle?

 Duke: What is it, my dear?

-Portia: Mr. Henry Adams.
+P.L.
+Mr. Henry Adams.
 I'd like to meet him.

 Duke: Have you succumbed too?

-Portia: I merely thought it might be useful to get him interested in Aunt Grace's charity.
+P.L.
+I merely thought it might be useful to get him interested in Aunt Grace's charity.
 A millionaire behind us is just what we need.

 Duke: Oh, if that's your intention, my dear, I'm with you.
 I'll do my best.